 If you’re not sure that you’re doing it right, and you want us to provide you with the goods and services you should file under, contact us.
 Note also that sometimes your goods or services may not be indexed.
 Whereas our wizard has around 120,000 items indexed, there are still many gaps in items that exist out there in the real world.
 If your goods and services do not exist in our database we are happy to file an application direct to the IP office for you at no additional cost.

 No, not for the filing stage.
+If you pay with your credit or debit card we will not keep this on file and we no further charges will be payable without your consent.
 We will not charge you an acceptance fee, a registration fee, a fee to forward you an objection, a fee for scratching our heads, nor any other miscellaneous or imaginative fees.
 We don’t do disbursements, charging by the hour, or invoicing you for phone calls.
 Why?
 We’re not lawyers.
 We’re TMJAM!

 We’ll also help you overcome objections to your application for free if they are related to the goods and services you filed your trade mark under (as lawyers say, a ‘specification objection’).
 If you want to pay, we suggest you find a lawyer, they’ll charge around $350!